phips/stocks/README.md

 * `dbname`: Name of the PostgreSQL database.
 Mandatory.

-* `dbhost`, `dbpost`, `dbuser`, `dbpass`: Options extra fields for the database connect string.
+* `dbhost`, `dbpost`, `dbuser`, `dbpass`: Optional extra fields for the database connect string.

 * `ddl_file`: Path to the DDL file.
 It can be absolute or relative to the working directory root (i.e., where the `.git` directory is).
 Mandatory.

 * `htdocs`: Path to the directory that holds static Web resources like HTML files or CSS files.
 It can be absolute or relative to the working directory root.
 Mandatory.

-To use a configuration file, you can either specify it as an option to a command or use an environment variable.
+To use a configuration file, you can either specify it as an option to a command or use the `STOCKS_CONF` envionment variable.

     ./bin/stocks <command> -c path/to/config